Open-ended questions

 13. What do you think about corporate ethics?

-14. What products do you buy most often?
+14. What do you typically buy?

 15. Which store are you missing nearby?